 You can add more experiential and visual ways of working, such as, how does it feel in this center in the middle of pelvis? are there colours? what forms or shapes are there? etc.

 Many take pleasure in sensing a centering close to the spinal column, more like a center-line vertically than as a point/ a center in pelvis.

 If you want to get closer to the connection from an inner experience of centering to a more outgoing energy, more centered around the roles you have in the world, then the muscles between the shoulder blades and the big chest muscles (and the way you ‘boast about’ more or less) are obvious bodily areas to direct questions to and to do movement exercises with.

-Type of trauma that is due to persistent abuse or neglect, but not considered severe
+Type of trauma that is due to persistent abuse or neglect, that is considered severe

 Results in “PTSD”.

 The effect of: too much, too quick, too soon

 The result of: near death experiences, rape, assault, accidents, warfare, etc.